-PHYLLIS TAOUA is Associate Professor of French and Francophone Studies and is affiliated with Africana Studies, the Honors College, the Human Rights Program and the World Literature Program.
+PHYLLIS TAOUA is Professor of French and Francophone Studies and is affiliated with Africana Studies, the Honors College, the Human Rights Program and the World Literature Program.
 She teaches courses on African literature and cinema, Critical Theory, and Pan-African Protest Movements.
 Author of two books and dozens of articles, she is the recipient of the Sheila Biddle Ford Foundation award and is Resident Fellow at the Du Bois Institute at Harvard.

 MARIE-PIERRE LE HIR joined the University of Arizona in 2000.
 Her research and teaching focus on French literature and culture from1789 to the present.
 She is the author of a book on Romantic theater (Le Romantisme aux enchères: Ducange, Pixerécourt, Hugo); the coeditor of French Cultural Studies: Criticism at the Crossroads; and the author of The National Habitus: Ways of Feeling French, 1789-1871.

 IRÈNE D’ALMEIDA is Professor of French and Francophone literatures in the Department of French and Italian at the University of Arizona.
 In addition to French language, Dr. d’Almeida’s teaching focuses on African literature and specifically on African women writers.
 Among her many publications, she is best known for her book Francophone African Women Writers: Destroying the Emptiness of Silence, the first major study of fiction and nonfiction by Francophone African women written in English.